 Standards for public improvements have been established.
 Development projects requesting TIF funding are required to design and construct public improvements in accordance with established guidelines.
-All proposed projects requesting City Center TIF District funds are reviewed by the City's Planning and Urban Design Department and the Urban Design Peer Review Panel.
+All City Center TIF District proposed projects are reviewed by the Planning and Urban Design Department and the Urban Design Peer Review Panel.